digitalake/digitalake/README.md

 ###### ABOUT USING

+Make sure you have __no services on 80 port__ to prevent script fails.

 The __user__ u're running the script by should have __sudo privileges__.

 The changes to the index page are done by using sipmle heredoc syntax.